greatmidgettosser/Indicator/README.md

 RiskParameters.dll / Risk_Manager_v2.cs is the version without the ability to change the daily reset time!
 This version is hardcoded to reset at 5:00 pm eastern time during the 1 hour that the futures market is closed.
-The RiskManager.dll / Risk_Manager.cs version allows user to manually set the daily reset timer so if you lock the account, you can set the timer to be 1 minute from now and when that time hits the account will unlock.
+YOU WILL BE LOCKED OUT FOR THE REMAINDER OF THE TRADING SESSION AND WILL NOT BE ABLE TO UNLOCK THE ACCOUNT UNTIL THE RESET TIME TRIGGERS!!
+The RiskManager.dll / Risk_Manager.cs version allows user to manually set the daily reset timer so if you lock the account, you can set the timer to be 1 minute from the current time and when that time hits the account will unlock.

 Market Structure Table Custom Indicator for Quantower